270 Park Avenue (1960–2021): Sale

 The New York Central Railroad (which owned the site) had experienced financial decline during the 1960s, merging with the Pennsylvania Railroad in 1968 to form the Penn Central Railroad.
 Penn Central continued to face financial issues and failed to make mortgage payments.
 By late 1970, the Union Carbide Building was facing foreclosure, as were several other buildings that Penn Central owned around Grand Central Terminal.
 After Penn Central went bankrupt that year, the company sought to sell its properties, including the land below the Union Carbide Building.
 The buildings were placed for auction in October 1971.
 Union Carbide submitted a bid for its own building, and Corporate Properties also offered to buy the structure and nine others for $87.9 million.
 The proceedings were delayed for several years.

 By early 1975, the Union Carbide Company was planning to move out of New York City.
-Union Carbide started negotiating to sell the building to another bank, Manufacturers Hanover Trust, which itself had been looking to expand from its headquarters at 350 Park Avenue.
+Union Carbide started negotiating to sell the building to a bank, Manufacturers Hanover Trust, which itself had been looking to expand from its headquarters at 350 Park Avenue.
 When the land lease under the Union Carbide Building expired at the end of 1975, Penn Central did not want to renew the lease because the rental income was too low.
-Union Carbide confirmed the next year that it would move its 3,500 employees at the building to Danbury, Connecticut.
-It had been difficult for Union Carbide to attract employees to the Park Avenue headquarters because of quality-of-life concerns, high cost of living, and the building's remoteness from the suburbs where many employees lived.
+Union Carbide confirmed the next year that it would move its 3,500 employees at the building to the Union Carbide Corporate Center at Danbury, Connecticut.
+It had been difficult for Union Carbide to attract employees to the Park Avenue headquarters because of quality-of-life concerns in New York City, the high cost of living, and the long distances from the suburbs where many employees lived.
 Officials from the city and state of New York unsuccessfully tried to persuade the company to keep its offices in New York City.
-This was part of a trend that started in the 1960s, in which dozens of large companies relocated from the city to Connecticut.
+This was part of a trend that started in the 1960s, in which dozens of large companies moved from the city to Connecticut.

 Union Carbide acquired the land from Penn Central in 1976 for $11 million and signed a letter of intent with Manufacturers Hanover the next January.
 Although Union Carbide was planning to move away, the transaction made it easier to sell the building, as the structure itself and its land were now under common ownership.
 The company leased some land under the building to the Metropolitan Transportation Authority (MTA), which operated the underlying railroad tracks.
 In June 1978, Manufacturers Hanover agreed to buy 270 Park Avenue for $110 million, though the sale would not be finalized until 1980.
 The price was to be paid over 30 years, and Manufacturers Hanover would receive an after-tax capital gain of $49 million.
 The space appealed to Manufacturers Hanover because of its proximity to Grand Central Terminal and because buying and renovating the existing structure was cheaper than erecting a new building.
 270 Park Avenue continued to serve as the headquarters for Union Carbide until 1981.